-This tutorial covers the two ways to import and open a CSV file in Google Sheets.
+This tutorial covers the two ways to import CSV into Google Sheets.

-At any time, you can upload and open a CSV file stored on your device in the Google Sheets application.
+At any time, you can upload CSV to Google Sheets.

-You can’t directly import a CSV file from a URL, you’ll need to download it to your device and upload it for the process to work.
+You can’t directly import a CSV file from a URL, you’ll need to download it to your device and upload it to get the CSV to Google Sheets.

 The following steps show how to import a CSV file in Google Sheets:

 - Open any existing Google Sheets file or create a new spreadsheet.

 - Select “File” from the header menu and choose the “Open” option.